kubernetes-sigs/karpenter/designs/disruption-controls-by-action.md

     - schedule: "0 0 1 * *"
       action: Drift
       nodes: 15
-    # Every other time for all other disruption actions, only allow 10 nodes to be deprovisioned simultaneously
+    # Every other time for all actions that are not Drift, only allow 10 nodes to be deprovisioned simultaneously
     - nodes: 10
 ```